Healthy Minestrone Soup

 The Flavors

 I use lots of herbs and spices in this recipe.
-There’s an entire onion and 3 cloves of garlic so cut those back if that’s better for you.
+There’s an entire onion and 3 cloves of garlic, so cut those back if that’s better for you.
 I use dried herbs in the recipe but if you’ve got fresh, that would taste delicious!
 You could also garnish the soup with additional fresh or dried herbs.
 There’s a teaspoon of salt but you could always start with 3/4 teaspoon and work up from there.
-I always use a lot of black pepper and in this one, I add a kick with crushed red peppers but again, if you need less spice, you could eliminate this completely or just but it back to 1/2 teaspoon of each.
+I always use a lot of black pepper and in this one, I add a kick with crushed red peppers but again, if you need less spice, you could eliminate this completely or just cut it back to 1/2 teaspoon of each.

 The Pasta

-I like using whole wheat pasta.
-It’s higher in fiber and vitamins and it’s also more hearty and holds up well against all the other ingredients in this soup.
-If you’re not into whole wheat or you’ve got some regular ‘white’ pasta on hand, go ahead and use it.
+There are a ton of options for gluten-free pasta!
+Beans and lentils make incredible pasta and you can buy it right in the store now.
+These varieties are higher in protein and fiber and they taste great, too.
+I use them almost exclusively now in my cooking.
+If you have some regular wheat pasta on hand, go ahead and use it, just keep in mind that the soup will not be gluten-free.
 I find that my clients have a lot of guilt around eating pasta.
 Everyone tells me “I love it, but I wouldn’t dare eat it”.
 Why not?
 Let’s bring back the pasta, people!
 It’s a great, versatile food and in this recipe, it’s not the main course, it’s just a piece of the deliciousness.

 If you like the sound of this soup, I’ve got a couple others you should try as well.
 Make sure to check out my Creamy Vegan White Bean Soup, Spicy Coconut Lemongrass Soup, or Corn Chowder with Potatoes and Basil.
 Guess what?
 These are all vegan and super delicious!